Trade Stock Indices

 Linear Regression Indices Analysis and Linear Regression Signals

-Another name for a regression line is a line of the best fit/best fit line.
-This indicator plots the market trend of the price over a specified duration of time.
-The market trend is determined by calculating a Linear Regression Trend-line using the "least squares fit" method.
-This method helps to minimize the distance between the price data points & the line of best fit.
+Another name for a regression line is a best fit line.
+This indicator shows the overall direction of the market price over a set amount of time.
+The market trend is found by working out a Linear Regression Trend-line using a method called "least square fit".
+This way of doing things helps to make the distance between price numbers and the line of best fit as small as possible.

-Unlike the straight Regression Trend Line technical indicator, the indicator draws the end values of multiple Linear Regression trendlines.
-Any single point along the Linear Regression will be equal to the end value of a Regression Trendline, but the resulting trend line looks like the Moving Average.
+In contrast to the standard Straight Regression Trend Line technical indicator, this particular indicator plots the final values derived from numerous individual Linear Regression trendlines.
+Any single point located on the Linear Regression line corresponds precisely to the endpoint value of one specific Regression Trendline, yet the resulting composite line resembles a Moving Average.

-Linear Regression is a prediction of the tomorrow's price drawn today, one day before.
-When the market prices are steadily higher or steadily lower than the forecasted price, then a trader can expect them to quickly return to the more realistic forecasted levels.
+Linear Regression is a forecast of what the price will be tomorrow, made one day in advance.
+If market prices are consistently higher or lower than the predicted price, traders can expect them to return to the more expected levels quickly.

 Index Analysis and How to Generate Trading Signals

-- Bearish Signal (Red color) - a declining line (lower and lesser than its previous value 1 previous bar before) is displayed in the downtrend red color.
+• Bearish Signal (Red colour) - a declining line (lower and lesser than its previous value 1 previous bar before) is displayed in the downtrend red color.

 Analysis in Indices